 2. How is DEM different from other courses on Digital Management?

 DEM is a program designed to develop skills, knowledge and perspectives for the digital era.
 Digital implies use of technology and data in the context of management of day-to-day operations and decision making at strategic and tactical levels.
-The curriculum ,therefore, emphasizes on access and availability of data that impact prevailing practices and create new management challenges which require new kind of thinking and leadership.
+The curriculum, therefore, emphasizes access and availability of data that impact prevailing practices and create new management challenges which require new kind of thinking and leadership.

-To the best of our knowledge, courses around digital currently offered are oriented towards skilling on a tool or function.
-These are short-term courses.
-DEM’s premise is to develop over-arching thinking on digital technologies’ capabilities and limitations and to develop business strategies with execution capabilities by leveraging technologies’ strengths and by anticipating new challenges that emerge on account of their usages.
+Most digital courses currently offered are oriented towards improving skills related to a tool or function and generally of short-term duration.
+DEM’s premise is to help students to develop over-arching thinking on digital technologies’ to develop business strategies and execution capabilities.
+Students will learn how to leverage technologies’ strengths and anticipate new challenges that emerge on account of their usages.